Key takeaways

 1. Save up to 80% on generic drugs with SingleCare

-SingleCare’s lowest price for a 30-day supply of phentermine is $5, an instant discount of $37 off the average cash price.
+SingleCare’s lowest price for a 30-day supply of phentermine is $10, an instant discount of $46 off the average cash price.
 Discount prices vary by pharmacy, but you can get $30 or more off the average retail price at many SingleCare participating pharmacies.
-Browse phentermine savings offered by local pharmacies on the phentermine coupons page
+In addition, every SingleCare drug purchase accrues future prescription drug savings through SingleCare’s loyalty and bonus savings programs.
+Browse phentermine savings offered by local pharmacies on the phentermine coupons page.

 2. Look for the lowest price

-The lowest pharmacy price for phentermine can be as much as $10 less than the highest price.
-This is because different pharmacies charge different prices for the same generic drugs.
-Some add a large markup, and some don’t.
+The lowest pharmacy price for phentermine can be as much as $13 less than the highest price.
+Different pharmacies charge different prices for the same generic medications.
 It pays to compare prices.

 3. Ask the prescriber about other treatment options

-Other weight loss pills are more expensive than phentermine.
-Over-the-counter weight loss remedies and supplements may not work.
-However, there may be other options that are less costly or free, but they’ll involve exercise, dietary changes, and lifestyle changes.
-Because phentermine tablets are only intended to kick-start the weight loss process, diet and exercise will always remain important parts of a weight-loss program.
+Phentermine is a controlled substance, and it isn’t right for everyone.
+Other weight loss treatments are more expensive than phentermine, and over-the-counter weight loss remedies and supplements may not work.
+Any weight loss treatment includes exercise, dietary, and lifestyle changes.
+Because phentermine tablets are only intended to kickstart the weight-loss process, diet and exercise will always remain important parts of a weight-loss program.
 Ask the prescriber for medical advice about how to succeed with long-term weight loss methods that don’t involve prescription medications.

 4. Consider Medicaid

-If even a SingleCare steeply discounted price for phentermine is difficult to manage, you may qualify for Medicaid.
+If medication prices are difficult to manage, you may qualify for Medicaid.
 Phentermine will either be free or cost very little if it is covered.
-Medicaid will cover other aspects of treatment, including healthcare provider visits and tests.
+Medicaid will also cover other aspects of treatment, including healthcare provider visits and tests.
 To find eligibility and enrollment requirements, visit your state’s Medicaid website or call local healthcare officials.
 Make sure to examine the policies carefully.
-Only a few states allow Medicaid to pay for weight loss medications.
+Only some states allow Medicaid to pay for weight loss medications.